criadoperez/stacks-docs/docs/nodes-and-miners/miner-mainnet.md

 ./target/release/stacks-node start --config=./mainnet-miner-conf.toml
 ```

-For a full reference of subcommands and configuration options used by `stacks-node`, please see this page.

-[@page-reference | inline]
-| /references/stacks-node-configuration

-To read more about the technical details of mining on the Stacks 2.0 network, have a look at the mining guide:
+To read more about the technical details of mining on the Stacks 2.0 network, have a look at [the mining guide](../understand-stacks/mining).

-[@page-reference | inline]
-| /understand-stacks/mining

 ### Enable debug logging